This article series documents a journey of modifying and improving a 3D printer.

 Limiting Hotend Flex Cable

 The Guider II uses a special flex cable as the only connection between the hotend carriage and the mainboard.
-This represents a proprietary and custom interface that only a few other Flashforge printers share, in part with incompatible pinouts (and therefore incompatible modules).
+This represents a proprietary and custom interface that only a few other Flashforge printers share, in part with incompatible pinouts (and therefore incompatible mainboards / modules).

 Flex cable and mainboard connector